Optical Conductivity

 disorder.add_disorder('A', 'Gaussian', 0.0, 1.5)

-where we define the type of statistical distribution, the sublattices they are located, the mean value of the distribution and its width.
+where we define the type of statistical distribution, the sublattices where they are located, the mean value of the distribution and its width (in eV here).

-After configuring the system, as presented in section Getting Started, it is time to set the calculation:
+After configuring the system, as presented in the Getting Started tutorial, it is time to set up the calculation:

 calculation = kite.Calculation(configuration)